-Round one: Finding a font with purpose
+Round one: Finding a presentation font with purpose

 Fonts are much more than a pretty (type)face to look good sitting on your PowerPoint slide.
 They have strengths and weaknesses, just like any of us.
 In order to choose your perfect font, you first need to decide which one fits your purpose.
 All relationships are chosen based on practicalities, right?

 Do you want a simple life, or something a little extra?